biometrixtech/plans/documentation/api_demo.md

 ### Overview & Description

+This endpoint can be called to request a __ROM WOD__ (Range of Motion Workout of the Day) modality.

+ROM WODs include 5-15-30+ minutes of Mobility work including foam rolling, static stretching, isolated activation, and/or static integrate exercises based on the athlete’s needs.

+TODO: specify minimum and optional elements here

 ### Basic Case

 TODO - gabby: What is required vs optional?
 (Note: in code, symptoms require a session)